 DEATH IN SMALL DOSES (1957; Just for the Hell of It).

 Only seconds into this speed-popping B-movie, you know you're in for a wild, hilariously goofy ride, as a jittery truck driver (one hand on the wheel, the other pouring pills down his throat) starts hallucinating about oncoming headlights, and finally careens off a cliff.
 Whoops!
-Based on a Saturday Evening Post article and directed by Joseph Newman (THIS ISLAND EARTH), this b&w expose could be retitled THEY SPEED BY NIGHT, and feels exactly like one of those outlandish '50s teen anti-drug pics -- but without the teens.
+Adapted fron a Saturday Evening Post article by screenwriter John McGreevey (THE BEAST OF BUDAPEST) and directed by Joseph M. Newman (THIS ISLAND EARTH, THE GEORGE RAFT STORY), this b&w expose could be retitled THEY SPEED BY NIGHT, and feels exactly like one of those outlandish '50s teen anti-drug pics -- but without the teens.
 A pre-MISSION: IMPOSSIBLE Peter Graves is supposed to be the hero of this yarn, but it's difficult to get worked up about a FDA investigator, trying to dam the yearly flow of "900 million happy pills."
-And it seems like every trucker is popping these bootleg "bennies," since you've got to have a "co-pilot."
+And it seems like every long-haul trucker is popping these bootleg "bennies," since you've got to have a "co-pilot."
 Going undercover as a student trucker, on his first day, he witnesses one old-timer freaking out with a freight hook and then suddenly keeling over dead.
 Meanwhile, Graves' trucker-partner is a genial old gent who talks about wanting a long life -- so you know he's dead meat the moment he begins investigating the source of this illegit speed supply.
-Boy, does that make Graves mad (notice the furrowed brow), but not mad enough to forget about hitting on a comely widow who runs a flophouse for truckers.
-All of this drama is fine, but the true scene-stealer is a pre-RIFLEMAN Chuck Connors as Mink, an amphetamine-addicted joker who lives (and man, does he live) down the hall from Graves.
-A cross between Neal Cassady and Jethro Bodine, this beat bozo energizes every scene and makes this a must-see.
+Boy, does that make Graves mad (notice the furrowed brow), but not mad enough to forget about hitting on a comely widow (MAN ON THE PROWL's Mala Powers) who runs a flophouse for truckers.
+All of this drama is fine, but the true scene-stealer is a pre-RIFLEMAN Chuck Connors as Mink Reynolds, an amphetamine-addicted joker who lives (and man, does he live) down the hall from Graves.
+A cross between Neal Cassady and Jethro Bodine, this beat bozo energizes every scene and makes the film a must-see.
 For one run, the dude shows up in a Hawaiian shirt, with a convertible overflowing with cuties -- then proceeds to run cars off the road, on his way to a Massive, 18-Wheel Freak-Out.
-Demonstrating the over-the-top schlock sensibilities Connors would later bring to pics like TOURIST TRAP, this is the archetype of the screwed-up, over-the-top performance that would become a staple of late-'60s drug cinema.
+Demonstrating the over-the-top schlock sensibilities Connors would later bring to pics like TOURIST TRAP, this is the archetype of the screwed-up, over-the-top performance that would become a staple of late-1960s drug cinema.
 He's amazing!
 Do-gooder Graves, on the other hand, is Wonder Bread squeezed into the shape of a man.
 This Dexie-drama also gets points for capturing a believable blue-collar world of loading docks, gas stations and diners, but its best moments are left to the overwrought antics of Connors and his junkie Teamster pals.

 © 1998 by Steven Puchalski.